 - Best Buy

 - True Value

-They won’t price match online-only retailers like Amazon and eBay or wholesale stores like Costco and Sam’s Club.
-Occasionally they’ll be lenient (especially with Amazon), so if you see a better price, discuss with your local Home Depot store manager and see if they’re willing to do a match.
+Home Depot won’t price match online-only retailers such as Amazon or eBay, and they won’t price match wholesalers like Costco or Sam’s Club.
+Occasionally they’ll be lenient, though (especially with Amazon), so if you see a better price, discuss with your local Home Depot store manager and see if they’re willing to do a match.

 Home Depot also won’t price match clearance, damaged, or discontinued merchandise.
 They also don’t match their own website prices if the item says “online only.”